Vietnamese Rare Beef Noodle Soup (Phở Bò Tái)

 1. Cook the noodles

 • Place dried noodles in boiling water, ensuring they're fully submerged.
-Boil for 2 minutes, turn of the heat, cover, and let sit for 5 minutes.
+Boil for a minute, turn off the heat, cover, and let sit for 4-5 minutes.
 Drain and rinse with cold water.

 1. Assemble the bowl